itztherealmojo/Mojo-TotK-Mod-Collection/README.md

 </br> Mod Usage:

+- For use on game version 1.1.1 I have not tested this collection on 1.1.0
 - Resolution mods: For now, use 1008p resolution mod if you find issues with 1026p usage.
 1008p is the safe one currently
 <br>